GuildCrypt/solspecdown/test/test.output.md

 | `0` | `uint256` |  |  |
 ---
 #### <a name="renounceOwnership()"></a> `renounceOwnership()`
+Allows the current owner to relinquish control of the contract.
 ---
 #### <a name="safeTransferFrom(address,address,uint256,bytes)"></a> `safeTransferFrom(address,address,uint256,bytes)`
+Safely transfers the ownership of a given token ID to another address If the target address is a contract, it must implement `onERC721Received`, which is called upon a safe transfer, and return the magic value `bytes4(keccak256("onERC721Received(address,address,uint256,bytes)"))`; otherwise, the transfer is reverted.
+Requires the msg sender to be the owner, approved, or operator
 ##### Inputs
 |  | Type | Name | Description |
 |---|---|---|---|